Al-Andalus. Love Lyrics.

 The Love Lyrics of al-Andalus.

 What was this poetry like?
 If we leave aside the political poems, panegyrics, satires, military praise and religious works etc. and consider that most popular topic of lyric verse, love, we find a world rich in sensual evocations, surprising imagery (including erotic female descriptions, and frequent allusions to wine and moments of indolent pleasures).
 What is equally surprising is 1. the wide acceptance of poems dealing with homoerotic or homosexual love, 2. the attention paid to nature, from imagery drawn from it and inserted into love poetry to garden scenes and the surprising observance of what might be called “unpoetic” objects (e. g. an artichoke); 3. the lively activity of women poets.

 As a generalisation, Andalusi love poetry can be divided into two kinds, one inspired by the Udhri concept of love as unrequited service, the beloved’s superiority and sovereignty, and the lover’s madness.
 This strand has been suggested as having significant influence on Provençal courtly love poetry, the principal and most prestigious voice in lyric poetry in Europe from the 12th to the 14th centuries.

 The other is a much more earthly kind where the relationship between lover and lady is expressed in human terms, ranging from praise of the lady’s beauty to much more hedonistic, erotic and even sexually explicit portrayals.
 But what stands out is the artistry of the poets: the bold metaphors, the unexpected and surprising insights or fields of associations, the sudden tangential jumps, often achieved with remarkable verbal economy.

-Let’s look at the following by Ibn Ammar (d.
+Let’s look first at the following by Ibn Ammar (d.
 1086), vizier to al-Mutamid of Seville.
 The poem is called simply “The Beloved:”